JenniferBuehler/PDDL4J/README.md

 cd <your-path-to-this-repo>/PDDL4J
 java -jar libs/jar/antlr-3.5.2-complete-no-st3.jar -o antlr_gen Pddl.g``
 ```

+(or use your other antlr library instead of the provided one)

 This will have generate the parser code and put it in the directory ``antlr_gen``.